rfigueroa/docs/content/reference/yaml/steps.md

 ---
 steps:
   - ruleset:
-      # Below is displaying it will run a step if the build ref is dev/* or test/*.
+      # As shown below this step will execute if the build ref is dev/* or test/*.
       tag: [ dev/*, test/* ]
 ```